 Preliminary results indicate that grains, legume crops, and strawberries may be injured by applications of TCA to soil in which these plants are growing.
 Beets and potatoes seem tolerant of quantities which will give seasonal control of annual grasses.
-Raspberries, tree fruits, and asparagus, while not killed by similar treatments, may show some burning of foliage and probably should not be treated during the growing season with TCA, except for small spots where losses due to grass competition are already apparent.
+Raspberries, tree fruits, and asparagus, while not killed by similar treatments, may show some burning of foliage and probably should not be treated with TCA during the growing season, except for small spots where losses due to grass competition are already apparent.

 Rates of application depend upon a number of factors, but the data now available indicate that from 40 to 100 pounds, acid equivalent, per acre will be needed for satisfactory grass control.
-Some regrowth is probable, from the lower rates and crop damage is more severe with higher rates.
-Fall and early spring applications have shown some promise, but more data are needed before a time can be suggested.
+Some regrowth is probable from the lower rates, and crop damage is more severe with higher rates.
+Applications in fall or early spring have shown some promise, but more data are needed before a time can be suggested.

-PHENYL MERCURY ACETATE (PMAS)
+PHENYL MERCURY ACETATE (PMA)

-Several formulations of this compound, an organic mercury, have been reported as having selective herbicidal properties for certain annual grasses.
-Research in some areas has indicated that these compounds will kill young crab grass seedlings in a lawn without injurying bluegrass and some other lawn grasses.
+Several formulations of this compound, an organic mercury, have selective herbicidal properties for certain annual grasses.
+Research in some areas has indicated that these compounds will kill young crab grass seedlings in a lawn without injuring bluegrass and some other lawn grasses.
 Successful treatment requires three to five applications at rather close intervals (3 to 5 days), and the dosage must be regulated carefully to avoid injury to lawn grasses.

-The fact that all mercury compounds are poisonous to man and livestock, and the slight difference in toxicity levels for crab grass and desirable grasses, as well as the relatively high cost of the chemical, limit the usefulness of PMAS for grass control purposes.
-Climatic and soil factors seem to affect the results obtained.
-Because of the limited information available, the use of organic mercury compounds must be considered as still in the experimental stages and no suggestions for usage can be offered.
-Should trials be made, careful attention to the manufacturer's directions is essential.
+The fact that all mercury compounds are poisonous to man and livestock, and the slight difference in toxicity levels for crab grass and desirable grasses, limits the usefulness of PMA for grass control purposes.
+Climatic and soil factors affect the results obtained.
+The use of organic mercury compounds must be considered as still in the experimental stages and no suggestions for usage can be offered.
+Careful attention to the manufacturer's directions is essential for successful use of these materials.